Friday, July 26, 2019

 Billy knows it's important to pay attention, because the machine has to stop when Veronika wants it to.
 It makes him feel important to help Veronika with something she can't do for herself, and he feels good that he can do this job well.

-Veronika turned on the machine and wound a bobbin.
+Veronika turned on the machine, and Billy helped her run the machine to wind a bobbin.
 The bobbin holds the thread that comes up from underneath.
 Billy held down the foot pedal until Veronika said, "Stop."
 They filled one bobbin with red thread and one with blue, because they would need them both.

 Then Veronika took the bobbin with blue thread and put it into the little space for it underneath.
 "You see," she explained, "the machine takes the thread from the spool on top and the thread from the bobbin underneath."